AYUSH-ISHAN/Style_Transfer/README.md

 # My Work:
 Here, I am represting the vode work of Style tranfer paper as well as the different outputs got after changing the hyperparameters (here, the Style loss
 Weight and the Content loss weight).
+The total number of EPOCHS was kept fixed at 1000.

 # Files and Folders Introduction:
 1. <B>Style_transfer.py</B> is the main file having python code of style transfers from scratch based on the Style Transfer paper.